Governing ourselves with pride and dignity

 Section 5.
 Expenditures and other violations shall be reported to the District Board in the congressional district in which such violations are alleged to have occurred.
 The District Board shall have the power to recommend investigations.
 A violation is subject to federal prosecution and, is punishable by imprisonment for a term of not less than one year, nor more than ten years and a fine.

 Section 6.
 Municipal, County, Township and all other local governments shall have the authority to enforce like measures of this amendment by appropriate legislation for public elections within their jurisdictions.

 Section 7.
 The first elected District Boards subsequent to ratification of this amendment shall be formed by a special national election.
 The Secretaries of State in each State shall appoint and oversee a special election staff of fifty temporary workers who shall randomly select citizens to conduct the first peer group interviews of prospective candidates.
-One hundred separate interviews by four-person peer groups shall determine which ten most favorably evaluated prospective candidates (via the process described in Section 3 above) from an original body of no more than twenty of the most-qualified applicants (pre-screened by the interviewers) shall appear on the ballot in each congressional district.
+One hundred separate interviews by three-person peer groups shall determine which ten most favorably evaluated prospective candidates (via the process described in Section 3 above) from an original body of no more than twenty of the most-qualified applicants (pre-screened by the interviewers) shall appear on the ballot in each congressional district.
 The five District Office Board candidates receiving the most votes in each district shall form each District Office for Voter Information by hiring full time staff, which shall be in place to provide the intended public services for all ensuing state and federal elections and legislative sessions.